EsyArda/ChatNotif/README_LotroInterface.txt

 [SIZE="7"]Chat Notif[/SIZE]

-A simple plugin to display chat messages.
+A simple LOTRO plugin for displaying chat messages larger on your screen.

-The source code can be found here: [URL="https://github.com/LilianHiault/ChatNotif/"]https://github.com/LilianHiault/ChatNotif/[/URL].
+The source code is available here: [URL="https://github.com/LilianHiault/ChatNotif/"]https://github.com/LilianHiault/ChatNotif/[/URL].

 [SIZE="5"]Installation guide[/SIZE]

 [LIST=1]
+[*] Download the plugin on LotroInterface
 [*] Go to the [I]The Lord of the Rings Online\Plugins\[/I] folder (for example [I]C:\Users\USER\Documents\The Lord of the Rings Online\Plugins\[/I])
-[*] Download the source code from the latest release [*] Launch the game and load `ChatNotif`
+[*] Launch the game and load `ChatNotif`
 [/LIST]

 [SIZE="5"]Features[/SIZE]

 [LIST]
-[*]Displays notification for chat messages.
+[*]Displays chat messages on you screen.
-[*]In the option panel, you can unlock the window to move it and select the channels to be displayed.
+[*]In the option panel, you can unlock the window to move where messages appear.
-[*]Change the notification duration in the option window.
+[*]You can select which channels will show messages.
+[*]You can change the speed in the options window.
+The duration is based on the length of the text.
 [/LIST]

 [SIZE="5"]Versions[/SIZE]